Director of Moving Image Research Collections

-Heather comes from the University of Wisconsin-Madison (UW), where she was Interim Assistant Director of the Wisconsin Center for Film and Theater Research.
 Heather has a PhD in Communication Arts at UW, where she also earned MAs in Library and Information Studies and Communication Arts.
-Her publications include "Burn After Viewing, or, Fire in the Vaults: Nitrate Decomposition and Combustibility" (The American Archivist, Winter 2010) and a forthcoming article on Technicolor design in John Ford's Drums Along the Mohawk.
+Her publications include "Burn After Viewing, or, Fire in the Vaults: Nitrate Decomposition and Combustibility" (The American Archivist, Winter 2010).

 A 1990 graduate of the University of South Carolina, Scott has worked at MIRC since it was called the Newsfilm Library, and is the expert operator of the telecine machine, as well as knowledgeable of the collections that pass through the transfer suite under his steady hand and eye.
 From these years of experience, he believes that far too many "software solutions" are no solutions at all – and result mostly in forced quits and re-boots.